caburj/kwartrack/NOTES.md

   - It's the same problem in the Partition dialog form, that's why it's many visible input elements at the moment.

-* [ ] imp: Allow deleting accounts, partitions and categories.
-  - Only delete them if no linked transactions.
-  - Only delete account if no linked partitions.

 # DONE